bcaffo/regmodsbook/manuscript/09_multivariate_examples.md

 are changes in slope (again compared to the reference level).

 Homework exercise, plot both lines on the data to see the fit!

+## Exercises

+1. Load the dataset `Seatbelts` as part of the `Datasets` package via `data(Seatbelts)`.
+Use `as.data.frame` to convert the object to a dataframe.
+Fit a linear model of driver deaths with `kms` and `petrol` as predictors.
+Interpret your results.
+2. Repeat question 1 for the outcome being the log of the count of driver deaths.
+Interpret your coefficients.
+3. Refer to question 1.
+Add the dummy variable `law` and interpret the results.
+4. Repeat question 3 with a factor variable that you create called `lawFactor` that takes the levels `No` and `Yes`.
+Change the reference level from `No` to `Yes`.
+4. Perform the plot requested at the end of the last chapter.